Teen Driver Insurance: Costs, Discounts & How to Save Money in 2026

 See if you qualify for a lower rate in less than 2 minutes

 Adding a teenager to your car insurance can feel like a financial shock, with premiums often doubling overnight.
-Teen drivers face the highest insurance rates of any age group because crash statistics show they are 3–4 times more likely to be involved in accidents than experienced drivers.
+Teen drivers face the highest insurance rates of any age group because crash statistics show they are nearly 4 times more likely to be involved in fatal accidents than experienced drivers — and motor vehicle crashes remain the leading cause of preventable death for U.S. teens.
 Understanding why these costs are so high — and how to minimize them — can save your family thousands of dollars annually.

 Key Pinch Points